-Creative Learning Processes
+Creative Learning & Student Engagement

 Learning is not merely the transfer of information.
 It forms perception, resilience, confidence, and imagination.
 Across cultures, the environments we design for learning influence how individuals understand themselves and their capacity to contribute.